eclipse-openj9/openj9-docs/docs/vgclog.md

 - The GC cycle reclaims memory in the nursery area.

-### Partial GC cycle – concurrent scavenge operation(non-default)
+### Partial GC cycle – non-default

-The [partial scavenge GC cycle](vgclog.md#partial-gc-cycle-stw-scavenge-operation-default) can alternatively be run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge).
-This non-default concurrent scavenge partial GC cycle is divided into 3 GC increments to reduce pause times and maximise throughput as defined in the following table:
+The default [partial GC cycle ](vgclog.md#partial-gc-cycle-default) consists of a single scavenge operation, which runs start to finish during a single *stop-the-world* pause.
+The partial GC cycle can alternatively be run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge) by enabling the concurrent scavenge mode.
+When this mode is enabled, the partial GC cycle is divided into increments to enable part of the cycle to run in parallel to running application threads.
+Specifically, the cycle is divided into 3 GC increments as defined in the following table:

 |GC Operation | GC increment | *stop-the-world* or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|